Multisensory Experimental Filmmaking (Online)

 Tutor

-Dr Alda Terracciano is an artist, academic researcher, curator and director and an expert in multisensory and participatory methodologies.
-Her multisensory projects include the installation Streets of...
-7 cities in 7 minutes (2006-2012) exploring the ancestral memories of three migration journeys in people's everyday life; the participatory community programme Living Archaeology of the Place (2012-2013) for which she devised the Memory Session method to challenge pre-conceived notions of cultural essentialism through multisensory elicitation; and the immersive installation Zelige Door on Golborne Road (2017), which she developed with members of the Moroccan communities in West London, using the interaction between bodies, memories and digital environments as part of a communal response to the issue of gentrification.
+Dr Alda Terracciano is an artist, academic researcher, curator, director and an expert in multisensory and participatory methodologies (www.aldaterra.com).
+Her multisensory art projects include the installation Streets of...
+7 cities in 7 minutes (2006-2012) exploring the ancestral memories of three migration journeys through people's everyday life; the participatory programme Living Archaeology of the Place (2012-2013) for which she devised multisensory Memory Sessions to challenge pre-conceived notions of cultural essentialism through sensorial elicitation; and the immersive digital installation Zelige Door on Golborne Road (2017), which she developed with members of the Moroccan communities in West London, employing video recording, sensorial interactions, memories and Augmented Reality in response to the challenges of gentrification.